seancolsen/music-theory-data/README.md

 ## What about just intonation?

-I would very much like to add that data.
+This is still a work in progress.
 Please help if you have time!
 Let's chat in an issue first to agree upon a schema.

 ## How to help improve this data